 Kristine was raised in a pastor’s home in Dover, New Jersey.
 Saved at a very young age, Kristine always had an interest in missions.
 At the age of eight, after hearing a missionary from Argentina speak in her Christian school chapel, Kristine dedicated her life to missionary service.
 At BJU she majored in Spanish in order to prepare herself for ministry among Latin Americans, especially in South America.
 She also traveled with several summer mission teams to Spanish-speaking countries during her time in college.
 While at BJU, Kristine and Matías met and fell in love.
 The Lord gradually changed Matías’ focus from business to full-time ministry in Uruguay.
 Matías and Kristine were married in 2004.

 To further prepare themselves for teaching ministry, both continued their formal education at BJU.
 Kristine earned an M.A. in Bible, and Matías acquired an M.A. in Pastoral Studies and a Master of Divinity.
 Throughout their schooling at BJU, Matías and Kristine were very involved in Spanish ministries in Greenville.
 Matías was able to be an interpreter for visiting speakers at Spanish churches, and Kristine, who taught Spanish at BJU, helped with material translation.
 After graduation, BJU asked the Espinels to travel with one of the university’s USA musical teams for a year.
 Matías was the preacher for this team.

 The Espinels entered the EMU family of missionaries in June 2009.
 They began their first term of ministry in Uruguay in January 2012.
 Matias’ primary goal for ministry in Uruguay is to help establish a 4-year Bible College.
 After two years of planning and working toward that goal, F.E.B.U. opened it doors for its first semester of classes in March 2014.
 Matias is the director of the college and also teaches in the school.
 He and Kristine are also involved in other aspects of EMU’s ministries in Uruguay.

-Matias and Kristine have three children: David, Sofia, and Emma.
+Matias and Kristine have four children: David, Sofia, Emma, and Megan.

 John Mark & Deborah Steel